core-wg/resource-directory/draft-ietf-core-resource-directory.md

           	<list>
  				<t hangText="rd := ">RD Function Set path (mandatory).
 This is the path of the RD Function Set.
 An RD SHOULD use the value "rd" for this variable whenever possible.</t>
  				<t hangText="ep := ">Endpoint (mandatory).
 The endpoint identifier or name of the registering node, unique within that domain.
 The maximum length of this parameter is 63 bytes. </t>
  				<t hangText="d := ">Domain (optional).
 The domain to which this endpoint belongs.
 The maximum length of this parameter is 63 bytes.
 Optional.
-When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.</t>
+When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
+The domain value is needed to export the end-point to DNS-SD (see <xref target="dns-sd"/>) </t>
  				<t hangText="et := ">Endpoint Type (optional).
 The semantic type of the endpoint.
 The maximum length of this parameter is 63 bytes.
 Optional.</t>
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="con := ">Context (optional).
 This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
 Optional.
-In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed. </t>
+In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed.
+This parameter is compulsory when the directory is filled by an installation tool.</t>
           	</list>
           </t>
           <t hangText="Content-Type:">application/link-format</t>